New Technology: Driving Insurance of the Future

 “We have been developing portal technology for a number of years now.
 We introduced our first customer portal in 2001 to give our customers and producers a view into claims documents and reports.
 In 2013 we introduced technology to help expedite vendor invoice payments through our claims system,” said Thomas Assenza, SVP of IT Services at Global US.
 “Today we are developing portals to help transact business in a quick and efficient manner.”

 In our sector, apps do have potential to provide something really different.
-In 2016 we partnered with Verifly to launch their innovative pay-per-use insurance app for drone operators.
+In 2016 we partnered with Thimble to launch their innovative pay-per-use insurance Verifly app for drone operators.
 What is particularly exciting about Verifly is the way it uses geodata and weather data.
 By identifying the exact location of the user’s phone the app can tell if the drone is too close to an airport, for example, or if the wind speed is too high.
 It therefore alerts the user to potential problems as well as evaluating the precise nature of the risk for underwriting purposes.

 So where will technology take us next?
 One trending topic amongst insurance entrepreneurs is “peer-to-peer” insurance whereby customers form teams and pool their claims.
 Examples include Friendsurance in Germany, auto insurer Hey Guevara in the UK and New York property insurer Lemonade.
 It’s basically insurance meets social media.